strt/www/content/open-positions/sitevision-developer.md

 ## Made your mind up?

 Yes!
-Send a personal letter and CV to [career@strateg.se](mailto:career@strateg.se) and we’ll get in touch with you.
+Send a personal letter and CV to <mailto:career@strateg.se> and we’ll get in touch with you.
 As long as the vacancy is visible it’s perfectly okay to apply.

 [Apply here](mailto:career@strateg.se)